v-cakoll/docs.it-it/docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-getranges-method.md

 ms.assetid: a85283d8-379c-417a-9736-ddeeef9bcf50
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: ef5a98d510eee8942a2cad0525b6902e3e4eaa52
+ms.openlocfilehash: 1f1bd9c33f24847eae4ff7d26c5b996cd34afb72
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67769380"
+ms.locfileid: "74448933"
 ---
 # <a name="isymunmanagedmethodgetranges-method"></a>Metodo ISymUnmanagedMethod::GetRanges
-Data una posizione in un documento, restituisce una matrice di coppie di offset iniziale e finale che corrispondono agli intervalli di Microsoft intermediate language (MSIL) che la posizione all'interno del metodo.
-La matrice è una matrice di interi e ha il formato [inizio, fine, inizio, fine].
-Il numero di coppie di intervallo è la lunghezza della matrice divisa per 2.
+Given a position in a document, returns an array of start and end offset pairs that correspond to the ranges of Microsoft intermediate language (MSIL) that the position covers within this method.
+The array is an array of integers and has the format [start, end, start, end].
+The number of range pairs is the length of the array divided by 2.

 ## <a name="syntax"></a>Sintassi